 Ms. Kurlander is most proud, however, of teaching others.
-She was an art instructor at East Meadow High School from 1958 to 1960, an art instructor at Kurlander Studio in East Meadow, N.Y., from 1958 to 1979, and an art instructor at Kurlander Art Studio in Old Westbury, N.Y., from 1979 to 2000.
-Ms. Kurlander moved her studio again in 2001, this time to Columbia, Md., where she remains to this day.
+She was an art instructor at East Meadow High School from 1958 to 1960, an art instructor at Kurlander Studio in East Meadow, New York, from 1958 to 1979 and an art instructor at Kurlander Art Studio in Old Westbury, New York, from 1979 to 2000.
+Ms. Kurlander moved her studio again in 2001, this time to Columbia, Maryland, where she remains to this day.
 She loves taking people with nothing but a desire to paint and helping them produce terrific paintings.
 Her own educational background includes certification in illustration from the Pratt Institute in 1948 and coursework at the Parsons School of Design.

 When Ms. Kurlander isn’t working, she enjoys photography, gardening, sewing and traveling.